-The School and Council will protect the identity of employees who raise concerns and do not want their name to be disclosed.
+The school and Northamptonshire County Council will protect the identity of employees who raise concerns and do not want their name to be disclosed.
 It must be appreciated, however, that the investigation may reveal the source of the information, and statements made by the employees who raised the issue may be required as part of the evidence.

-The Council and School encourages employees to put their name to allegations made.
-Concerns expressed anonymously are much less powerful, but they will be considered at the discretion of the School and Council.
+The school and Northamptonshire County Council encourages employees to put their name to allegations made.
+Concerns expressed anonymously are much less powerful, but they will be considered at the discretion of the school and the council.
 In exercising this discretion, the factors to be taken account of will include:

-- . the seriousness of the issue raised,
+. the seriousness of the issue raised,

-- . the credibility of the concern, and
+- . the credibility of the concern,

-- . the likelihood of confirming the allegation from attributable sources.
+- . the likelihood of confirming the allegation from attributable sources,

 - . untrue allegations